-Ever done a double take when you viewed your last energy bill?
-Although high energy bills can be the end result of extreme weather conditions, consistently high bills can quickly indicate an inefficient HVAC system or your home is wasting energy through other means, including drafty windows or inadequate insulation.
+Ever done a double take when you took a look at your last energy bill?
+Even though high energy bills can be the consequence of intense weather events, consistently high bills can quickly suggest an inefficient HVAC system or your home is misusing energy by other means, like drafty windows or insufficient insulation.

-An easy way to identify whether your home is wasting energy is by hiring a home service professional to complete a home energy audit, also referred to as a home energy assessment.
-Keep reading to learn more about home energy audits, including what they are and their key elements.
+An easy way to figure out whether your home is consuming too much energy is by getting a home service professional to carry out a home energy audit, also known as a home energy assessment.
+Keep reading to find out more about home energy audits, including what they are and their advantages.

-An energy audit is a thorough inspection of how much energy your home uses up and whether – and where – your home may be losing or wasting energy.
-An inspector will review past energy bills in the course of an energy audit to find out where energy is being used and how much.
+An energy audit is a thorough inspection of how much energy your home uses up and whether – and where – your home might be losing or wasting energy.
+An inspector will review past energy bills while completing an energy audit to find out where energy is being used and how much.

-The overall goal of an energy audit is to help homeowners save money on their energy bills by suggesting energy-efficient improvements, which may include exchanging your existing HVAC system, installing new insulation, plugging up leaks, or replacing loose windows.
+The overall goal of an energy audit is to help homeowners save money on their energy bills by identifying energy-efficient improvements, which might include swapping out your current HVAC system, adding new insulation, plugging up leaks, or replacing loose windows.

-Over the course of the energy assessment, the auditor also completes an inspection of the outside and inside of your home.
+During the energy assessment, the auditor carries out an inspection of the outside and inside of your home.
 The auditor performs a blower door test on doorways, windows and fireplaces to figure out if there are air leaks in your home.
-They’ll also evaluate your home’s HVAC system, which also includes the ductwork, the water heater, and the insulation in your attic.
-Some assessments might also include inspecting your current lighting system.
+They’ll also evaluate your home’s HVAC system, including the ductwork, the water heater, and the insulation in your attic.
+Comprehensive assessments might also include reviewing your current lighting system.

 Benefits of a Home Energy Audit

-It can be hard for the typical homeowner to be sure how efficient their home is versus other similar homes in their neighborhood.
-However, local energy companies often offer information about where your home stands when compared with similar homes and whether it’s more efficient, about average, or inefficient compared to your neighbors’ homes.
-This can be a good starting point to decide if you need an energy audit scheduled.
+It can be tough for the average homeowner to know for sure how efficient their home is in comparison to other similar homes in their community.
+However, many energy companies often offer information about where your home ranks in comparison to similar homes and whether it’s more efficient, about average, or inefficient compared to your neighbors’ homes.
+This could be a great starting point to figure out if you need an energy audit scheduled.

 Understanding How Efficient Your Home Is

-It’s worthwhile to understand how efficient your home is and where you’re using the most energy.
-For example, if your ducts are leaking, it can result in a large increase in your energy bills and increased wear and tear on your HVAC system because it has to work longer to completely heat or cool your home.
+It’s good to know how efficient your home is and where you’re consuming the most energy.
+For example, if your ducts are leaking air, it could lead to a sizable increase in your energy bills and increased wear and tear on your HVAC system as it has to run longer to properly heat or cool your home.

 Making Energy-Efficient Upgrades

-An energy audit can reveal where you need to make energy-efficient improvements to conserve energy and decrease utility bills.
+An energy audit will expose where you need to make energy-efficient improvements to cut back on energy and reduce utility bills.
 This may include replacing old weatherstripping or installing a new energy-efficient furnace.

 Improving Health and Safety

-Permitting air to slip into your home through doors and windows, or due to a lack of insulation can cause extra moisture to appear, which may negatively affect your home’s humidity levels or produce mold.
-This can exacerbate health conditions, particularly for people who have asthma or allergies.
+Enabling air to leak into your home through doors and windows, or as a result of a lack of insulation can cause excessive moisture to appear, which may negatively impact your home’s humidity levels or encourage mold.
+This can lead to health issues, especially for people who have asthma or allergies.

 Raising Your Home’s Retail Value

 Energy-efficient homes are preferred by homebuyers.
-You can sell your home sooner or for more money by showing possible buyers that it’s energy efficient.
+You can sell your home more quickly or for more money by showing possible buyers that it’s energy efficient.

-Although handling an energy audit by yourself may not be as thorough as choosing a professional, it’ll give you a generalized sense of how energy efficient your home is.
-If you don’t discover any flaws during the DIY test, then you likely don’t need to call in a professional.
-Use this step-by-step checklist:
+Although performing an energy audit independently may not be as thorough as choosing a professional, it’ll offer you a broad idea of how energy efficient your home is.
+If you don’t discover any issues during the DIY test, then you probably don’t need to call in a professional.
+Try this step-by-step checklist:

-- Inspect your HVAC system.
-Damaged ducts can lose nearly 20% of conditioned air, resulting in steeper energy bills and increased wear and tear on HVAC equipment.
-If you find leaks, use duct tape to close them.
-If your HVAC equipment is old and wearing down, upgrading to a new system can save you a significant amount on your energy bills.
-In some cases, it is better to call a reputable HVAC company in Moline to inspect your system.
+- Examine your HVAC system.
+Leaky ducts can lose nearly 20% of conditioned air, contributing to steeper energy bills and greater wear and tear on HVAC equipment.
+If you notice leaks, use duct tape to plug them.
+If your HVAC equipment is old and inefficient, upgrading to a new system can save you a considerable amount on your energy bills.
+In some cases, it might be better to contact a reputable HVAC company to inspect your system.

-- Look for air leaks.
-Air leaks on average can increase the energy bills by 10 to 20%.
-Inside, look for air leaks in areas where there is a draft, including along the edge of flooring and close to baseboards and electrical outlets.
-Outside, you can inspect for air leaks along the home’s foundation, siding and mortar.
+- Watch for signs of air leaks.
+Air leaks on average can increase monthly energy bills by 10 to 20%.
+Inside, look for air leaks in areas where you can find a draft, like along the edge of flooring and along baseboards and electrical outlets.
+Outside, you can inspect for air leaks in the home’s foundation, siding and mortar.
 Plug, caulk or seal any air leaks to save money.

-- Check the ventilation.
-Ensure that all of your kitchen and bathroom exhaust fans are spinning properly, and look for evidence of rot or moisture.
+- Check ventilation.
+Make sure that all of your kitchen and bathroom exhaust fans are functioning properly, and look for evidence of rot or moisture.

 Contact J.L.
 Brady Company LLC for a Professional Energy Audit

-If you are interested in professional help figuring out how energy efficient your heating and cooling equipment is, call the HVAC professionals at J.L.
+If you are interested in professional help finding out how energy efficient your heating and cooling equipment is, call the HVAC professionals at J.L.
 Brady Company LLC today.
-We’ve proudly supported the residents of Moline with quality home services for years.
+We’ve proudly served the residents of Moline with quality home services for many years.
 Contact us today to schedule an appointment.